bjherger/public-talks/proposals/2018/ideas/pybay_2018_brainstorming.md

 ### What attendees will learn

-During this talk, we'll work through the roles, meetings, and artifacts that comprise Agile development, and how to make agile work for you.
+During this talk, you'll learn the roles, meetings, and artifacts that comprise Agile development, and how to make agile work for you.
 Further, we'll learn how to communicate what you've learned to your fellow engineers, and keep everyone rollin'.

 ### Speaker and talk history